Best Monitor for Home Office Under $300 in 2026

 1. LG 27UP850N-W — Best Overall (~$280)

 The LG 27UP850N-W is the monitor we’d recommend to most people building a home office setup in 2026.
-27-inch 4K IPS panel, USB-C with 96W power delivery, two HDMI ports, DisplayPort, and a USB hub built in.
+27-inch 4K IPS panel, USB-C with 96W power delivery, two HDMI ports, DisplayPort, and a built-in USB hub.
 The color accuracy — 99% sRGB coverage — handles standard office work, video calls, and light creative work without any calibration required out of the box.

 The 96W USB-C power delivery is the standout feature.
 Connect a modern MacBook or Windows laptop with a single USB-C cable and you get display output, USB hub access, and laptop charging simultaneously.
 One cable from desk to laptop.
 That alone changes how a home office feels.